and How to Stick to It Until the End

 With that, I leave you with these six tips for starting- and fulfilling- your New Year’s resolution of writing more, writing well, and writing to share your ideas with the world.

-Please share your progress in the comments below, or if you’re a member of The Community at One Lit Place, let us know how you’re doing, ask for help, or share some insights with the others in our Member Area.
+Please share your progress in the comments below, or let us know how you’re doing, ask for help, or share some insights with the others in our discussion forum.
 After all, we’re all in this together and benefit from one another’s voices and experiences.

 Want a terrific push of motivation?